-7.1 This report follows consultation with the JASWG and the request for additional temporary lending has been considered by the Treasury Management Panel.
-Minutes of these meetings will be circulated to members.
+7.1 This report follows consultation with the JASWG on 7th September 2010 and Economy and Business Improvement Overview and Scrutiny committee on 20th September 2010 and the request for additional temporary lending has been considered by the Treasury Management Panel on 14th September 2010.
+Minutes of these meetings have been circulated to members.